 - Publishing on a WordPress site (you’ll need a free plugin for this)

 - Publishing on a Drupal website

 Publication on WordPress sites is really popular and is super easy to do with a plugin.
 Simply connect your WordPress site to your Instapage account and choose your landing page from the drop down menu.
 Simples!

-As well as giving you a range of publishing options, Instapage’s library gives you an at-a-glance view of all of your pages as well as the option to download them.
+As well as giving you a range of publishing options, Instapage’s library gives you an at-a-glance view of all of your own landing pages as well as the option to download them.

-No online tool would be complete without a solid reporting system and, Instapage has a pretty good ‘un.
-Instapage’s built in heatmap tool lets you snoop on your visitors to see what they’ve been up to while on your site and will also offer handy insights into the source of any problems or under-performing.
+No online tool would be complete without a solid reporting system and, Instapage has a pretty good one.
+Instapage’s built-in heatmap tool lets you snoop on your visitors to see what they’ve been up to while on your site and will also offer handy insights into the source of any problems or under-performing landing pages.
 This feature has some great analytics and, downloading and exporting reports is really quick and straightforward.

 In today’s world, collaboration is key and, Instapage is set up for multiple users to allow for quick sharing and communication between teams.